freebsd/freebsd-quarterly/2019q3/FreshPorts.md

 help from two sources:

-* Jan-Piet MENS recommended a [Python library](https://www.freshports.org/devel/py-gitpython/) and turned out to be great
+* Jan-Piet MENS recommended a [Python library](https://www.freshports.org/devel/py-gitpython/) and it turned out to be great

 * Sergey Kozlov wrote Python code to create xml using that Python library